kintone/cli-kintone/README.md

       --guest-space-id       The ID of guest space
                                       [string] [default: KINTONE_GUEST_SPACE_ID]
       --attachments-dir      Attachment file directory                  [string]
-      --file-path            The path to source file. ".csv" or ".json" [string] [required]
+      --file-path            The path to source file.
+                             The file extension should be ".csv"
+                                                             [string] [required]
       --encoding             Character encoding
-                             (available only if the source file format is CSV) [choices: "utf8", "sjis"] [default: "utf8"]
+                                     [choices: "utf8", "sjis"] [default: "utf8"]
       --update-key           The key to Bulk Update                     [string] --fields               The fields to be imported in comma-separated